splorp/tersus/readme.md

 + Added a handful of declarations for WordPress-generated classes to `core.css`
 + Added icons to support iOS 7
 + Updated all iOS and Windows 8 icons for typographic consistency
-+ Embiggened theme screenshot to WordPress 3.8 specifications
++ Embiggened theme screenshot, again
 + Replaced the rather free spirited theme tags with official WordPress tags
 + Changed all raw high-ASCII characters to HTML entities